GreySec-Security-Forums/Win-OPSEC/README.md

 # Win-OPSEC
-Scripts related to OPSEC on Windows
+A collection of scripts related to OPSEC on Windows